akka/akka-http/docs/src/main/paradox/client-side/host-level.md

 exist or too many requests have been issued to the pool.

 To mimic the request-level API we can put an explicit queue in front of the pool and decide ourselves what to do when this explicit queue overflows.
 This example shows how to do this.
-(Thanks go to [kazuhiro's blog for the initial idea](https://kazuhiro.github.io/scala/akka/akka-http/akka-streams/2016/01/31/connection-pooling-with-akka-http-and-source-queue.html).)

 You can tweak the `QueueSize` setting according to your memory constraints.
 In any case, you need to think about a strategy about what to do when requests fail because the queue overflowed (e.g. try again later or just fail).